-- Action CSF 2g: When developing trails and paths, consider the access needs of a variety of users, including school-age children, the elderly, and those with disabilities. - Action CSF 2h: Map the existing informal trails and paths in Sebastopol and evaluate their usefulness in an overall pedestrian path system.
-Support opportunities to upgrade these existing paths for use by the public. - Action CSF 2i: Consider using Transfer of Development Rights (TDR) and Conservation Easements to encourage small neighborhood parks and trail systems. - Action CSF 2j: Prepare an annual report for the City Council and the Planning Commission on the status of the acquisition and the improvement of parks and trails.
-Include a list of existing and proposed projects, estimated costs and sources of funding, and determine what additional actions, if any, may be necessary to implement the policies of this Element. - Action CSF 2k: Use the Capital Improvement Program to maintain parks and recreation facilities and as the basis for determining use of supplemental funds collected for parks and open space development.
-The City's population and acreage of parks/recreation facilities shall be tabulated periodically to ensure that parkland is developed consistent with the ratio of one acre of park land per 200 residents. - Action CSF 21: Update the Municipal Code to establish minimum parks and open space standards for new development.
+- Action CSF-2h: Map the existing informal trails and paths in Sebastopol and evaluate their usefulness in an overall pedestrian path system.
+Support opportunities to upgrade these existing paths for use by the public. - Action CSF-2i: Consider using Transfer of Development Rights (TDR) and Conservation Easements to encourage small neighborhood parks and trail systems. - Action CSF-2j: Prepare an annual report for the City Council and the Planning Commission on the status of the acquisition and the improvement of parks and trails.
+Include a list of existing and proposed projects, estimated costs and sources of funding, and determine what additional actions, if any, may be necessary to implement the policies of this Element. - Action CSF-2k: Use the Capital Improvement Program to maintain parks and recreation facilities and as the basis for determining use of supplemental funds collected for parks and open space development.
+The City's population and acreage of parks/recreation facilities shall be tabulated periodically to ensure that parkland is developed consistent with the ratio of one acre of park land per 200 residents. - Action CSF-21: Update the Municipal Code to establish minimum parks and open space standards for new development.
 At a minimum, the standards shall seek to maintain one acre of park land per 200 residents through provision of land, improvements, or payment of in-lieu fees.
-Additional measures may include requirements to establish assessment or tax districts to fund park maintenance, or open space requirements. - Action CSF 2m: Investigate and pursue a diverse range of funding opportunities for parks, trails, and recreation facilities, including but not limited to, grants, joint use/management strategies, user fees, private sector funding, assessment districts, homeowners' associations, non-profit organizations, funding mechanisms for the maintenance of older parks, and management assistance through Federal, State, and regional partnerships. - Action CSF 2n: Periodically review, and if necessary update, the City's Park and Traffic Impact Fees in order to ensure that new development continues to provide a fair-share contribution towards parks, trails, and recreation facilities. - Action CSF 20: Implement a wide range of public outreach programs, including the City's website, newsletters, and other communications technologies to keep the public informed about available parks, trails, and recreation facilities, programs, and services. - Action CSF 2p: Conduct periodic public surveys to ascertain the parks, trails, and recreation needs of the community. - Action CSF 2q: Conduct review of City-owned property operated by non-profits providing community recreational services including Ives Pool, the Community Cultural Center, and the Luther Burbank Experiment Farm to assess long-term maintenance and improvement needs, and consider mechanisms to address identified needs. - Action CSF-2r: Explore the feasibility of the City purchasing the old cement plant property east of Morris Street and prioritize the establishment of a park and open space area for this site.
+Additional measures may include requirements to establish assessment or tax districts to fund park maintenance, or open space requirements. - Action CSF-2m: Investigate and pursue a diverse range of funding opportunities for parks, trails, and recreation facilities, including but not limited to, grants, joint use/management strategies, user fees, private sector funding, assessment districts, homeowners' associations, non-profit organizations, funding mechanisms for the maintenance of older parks, and management assistance through Federal, State, and regional partnerships. - Action CSF-2n: Periodically review, and if necessary update, the City's Park and Traffic Impact Fees in order to ensure that new development continues to provide a fair-share contribution towards parks, trails, and recreation facilities. - Action CSF-20: Implement a wide range of public outreach programs, including the City's website, newsletters, and other communications technologies to keep the public informed about available parks, trails, and recreation facilities, programs, and services. - Action CSF-2p: Conduct periodic public surveys to ascertain the parks, trails, and recreation needs of the community. - Action CSF-2q: Conduct review of City-owned property operated by non-profits providing community recreational services including Ives Pool, the Community Cultural Center, and the Luther Burbank Experiment Farm to assess long-term maintenance and improvement needs, and consider mechanisms to address identified needs. - Action CSF-2r: Explore the feasibility of the City purchasing the old cement plant property east of Morris Street and prioritize the establishment of a park and open space area for this site.
 The City should explore partnerships with private entities and other creative funding approaches that would facilitate this acquisition. - Action CSF-2s: Establish a permitting mechanism to allow private entities to create parklets on Cityowned street parking spaces adjacent to pedestrian walkways.
-Include standards and provisions for design, maintenance, duration of operation, and removal.

-Action CSF 2t: Explore opportunities to acquire vacant residential parcels in areas of the City that would benefit from the addition of small pocket parks.
+Include standards and provisions for design, maintenance, duration of operation, and removal. - Action CSF-2t: Explore opportunities to acquire vacant residential parcels in areas of the City that would benefit from the addition of small pocket parks.